HAETAE: Post-Quantum Digital Signature

 Bimodal distribution

-We use a bimodal distribution for the rejection sampling to reduce the sizes, like in the BLISS signature scheme, instead of a "unimodal" distribution like Dilithium.
+To reduce the sizes, we use a bimodal distribution for the rejection sampling, like in the BLISS signature scheme, instead of a "unimodal" distribution like Dilithium.

 Hyperball uniform sampling